arcanis/griselbrand/README.md

 To avoid this issue, Griselbrand provides two ways to be notified when the user disconnects:

-- `this.context.clientStatus.current` is a boolean set to false when the client disconnects
+- `this.context.clientStatus.connected` is a boolean set to false when the client disconnects
 - `this.context.onClientDisconnect` is a set of functions to execute when the client disconnects

 You can use any of these mechanisms to decide when to end the command: